The master class will teach you how to make an odd bit of an asterisk of threads with your own hands

 - scissors.

-To begin with, we draw a five-pointed star on the foam.
+First, let's draw a five-pointed star on the foam.

-Pour PVA glue in a bowl.
+Pour PVA glue into a bowl.